Q. I have questions about the NIH Public Access Policy. Where can I obtain more information?

 A: The reviewers look for content and compliance.
 It is not mandatory to let the NIH Program Administrators view your submission before it is released.
 (Q and A courtesy of the Carolina Population Center Library)

-Q. What should an author do when the publisher asks to delay the submission of the manuscript to PubMed Central (perhaps up to "several months"), so that the publisher can edit and and format the manuscript and then send the final PDF back to me so I can deposit that version.
+Q. What should an author do when the publisher asks to delay the submission of the manuscript to PubMed Central (perhaps up to "several months"), so that the publisher can edit and and format the manuscript and then send the final PDF back so it can be deposited?

 Q. Does the NIH Public Access Policy cover articles written in languages other than English?